 - Select the radio dial next to the channel that you’d like to designate as the fallback channel.

 - Save your changes.
 Your changes will be applied globally.

 Adding channels to your Android push messages

 - Select the channel you’d like to use from the dropdown.
-If you do not have a dropdown but rather have the below view, you’ll need to add channels before selecting them for campaigns
+If you do not have a dropdown but rather have the following view, you’ll need to add channels before selecting them for campaigns.